theboss1485/react-portfolio/README.md

 ## Credits

 I used the Xpert Learning Assistant AI chatbot to help out with writing the code.
+I took the code for the Error.jsx page from activity 24 of Module 20.

 ## License